Kirogii/Manga-Translation-Suite-ALPHA_BUILDS/README.md

 # Manga-Translation-Suite-ALPHA_BUILDS
+* DISCLAIMER: NOT ALL FEATURES IN THESE BUILDS WORK

 This is alpha builds of every major version you can test/use alpha builds here i will upload periodically if I update the program with early builds before release

 No guides in most cases tho just follow the guide from https://github.com/Kirogii/Manga-Translation-Suite